epageler/Documentation/RPN_Financial_Calculator/RPN-Financial-Calculator-Documentation.md

 ## Financial Calculation Examples

 ### Example 1: Calculating the Payment on a Loan
 Suppose you get an auto loan for $40,000 at 5.50% per year with a term of 5 years.
 What would be the monthly payment?

 Steps to solve:

-  1. Enter the term of the loan into the **n** financial register.
+- Step 1-- Enter the term of the loan into the **n** financial register.
 This is done with the following keystrokes:

 > 3 E 12 x n
 >
 > (Note: E indicates the Enter key.)

 Explanation of the keystrokes above:

-       -   3 is the number of years for the loan.
+   -- 3 is the number of years for the loan.

-       -   E (abbreviation for the Enter key) The Enter key completes the entry of the number of years.
+   -- E (abbreviation for the Enter key) The Enter key completes the entry of the number of years.

-       -   12 is the number of months per year.
+   -- 12 is the number of months per year.

-       -   x multiplies 3 by 12, resulting in 36, which is the number of months for the loan.
+   -- x multiplies 3 by 12, resulting in 36, which is the number of months for the loan.

-       -   n enters the value 36 into the n financial register for the number of periods in the loan
+   -- n enters the value 36 into the n financial register for the number of periods in the loan

-  2. Enter the interest rate per period for the loan into the **i** financial register.
+- Step 2-- Enter the interest rate per period for the loan into the **i** financial register.
 This is done with the following keystrokes:
 > 5.5 E 12 / i
 >
 > (Note: E represents the Enter key.)

 Explanation of the keystrokes above:
-       -   5.5 is the annual rate for the loan.
+   --   5.5 is the annual rate for the loan.

-       -   E (abbreviation for the Enter key) The Enter key completes the entry of the annual loan rate.
+   --   E (abbreviation for the Enter key) The Enter key completes the entry of the annual loan rate.

-       -   12 is the number of months per year.
+   --   12 is the number of months per year.

-       -   / divides 5.5 by 12, resulting in 0.458333333, which is the rate per month for the loan
+   --   / divides 5.5 by 12, resulting in 0.458333333, which is the rate per month for the loan

-       -   i enters the value into the i financial register for the interest rate per month for the loan.
+   --   i enters the value into the i financial register for the interest rate per month for the loan

-  3. Enter the amount of the loan into **PV** financial register.
+- Step 3-- Enter the amount of the loan into **PV** financial register.
 This is done with the following keystrokes:
 > 40000 PV

    Note that the sign of PV is positive since this is a positive cash flow to you.
 (You received $40,000 from the bank.)

-  4. Enter 0 into the **FV** financial register, since the future value of the loan will be $0 at the end of the term since it is fully paid.
+- Step 4-- Enter 0 into the **FV** financial register, since the future value of the loan will be $0 at the end of the term since it is fully paid.
 This is done with the following keystrokes:
 > 0 FV

-  5. Solve for **PMT**.
+- Step 5-- Solve for **PMT**.
 This is done by clicking the PMT button.
 The display will show the monthly payment for the loan.
 In this case, the payment would be -764.05 per month.
 Note that the sign is negative since this is a negative cash flow (you are paying money to the bank for the loan).

 ---